 Who Should Be Involved in the Process?

 The project sponsor should not involve others in the qualification process until they have vetted all vendors and individually qualified the solutions themselves.
 Too many project sponsors overlook this step and involve others too early, often resulting in disappointment and time wasted in poorly executed demos.
-Consequently, other project participants will be upset and may even disqualify the best-fit solution, just because the vendor was ill-prepared.
+Consequently, other project participants will be upset and may even disqualify the best-fit solution, just because the software vendor was ill-prepared.
 Whenever possible, the project sponsor should conduct their own discovery and demos with the vendors.
 Do not undervalue the role of preparation prior to putting someone in front of your people because the best vendors will also use this time as an opportunity to vet your business and prepare for a good showing.

 Tip: While the software salespeople are extremely important, it is also important to involve solution consultants early in the process because they are the ones who can answer the technical questions and ultimately close the deal.
 Therefore, when organizing your demos, request the presence of solution consultants and members of the implementation team early on.